daormar/debasher/doc/design_doc_resident.md

   operation as the first launch: there is no recovery mode.
-- **recovery** (recuperación): what a relaunched node does at startup: open its FIFOs, load its latest checkpoint, `restore_node_state`, `initialize_runtime`, replay the input log after `processed_upto`, then start its threads.
+- **recovery** (recuperación): what a relaunched node does at startup: open its FIFOs, load its latest checkpoint, `restore_node_state`, `initialize_runtime`, replay the input log after `capture_pos`, then start its threads.
 Localized recovery is the policy: only the downed node is relaunched.
 A **global rollback** (vuelta atrás global) would instead rewind every node to the last consistent cut; it is future work.